 Movement: Sellita SW200

 Alpina launched the AlpinerX hybrid smartwatch on Kickstarter in 2018.
-The 2019 versions use the most popular colorway combinations from the customizable Kickstarter options, and still have a fiberglass case, digital readout with analog hands, plus tracking for sleep, heart rate, altitude, temperature, UV and more.
+The new "Alive" versions for 2020 combine customizable options as well as upgrades like new heart rate monitor tech and hi-res AMOLED screen.
+Housed in a fiberglass fiberglass case, it continues to feature a range of functionality, including a digital readout with analog hands, sleep, altitude, temperature, and UV tracking and more.

 Movement: Sellita SW200-1 automatic

-Gorilla Watch was created by Octavio Garcia and Lukas Gopp, two designers with experience at Omega, AP, and IWC between them.
-Their new microbrand makes watches like the Mirage, with candy colors and campy, modern designs.
-They also don’t design for small wrists, with large diameters and monster crown guards.
+Gorilla Watch was created by Octavio Garcia and Lukas Gopp, two designers with experience at Omega, AP, and IWC.
+Their microbrand makes watches like the Modena, which features a colorful, modern design.
+With its large diameters and monster crown guards, however, it isn't a watch meant for small wrists.

 Movement: Miyota 90S5

-The SBDX013 is the descendent of the legendary Seiko “Tuna Can,” the ultimate professional’s dive watch.
-The original was made in 1975 at the request of professional divers — Seiko’s solution involved a monster of a watch, complete with a titanium shroud that indeed made it look like a can of the chicken of the sea.
-Today the SBDX013 can go 1000m down.
-And it’s a realy big fish.
+The SLA041 is the descendent of the legendary Seiko “Tuna Can,” the ultimate professional’s dive watch.
+The original was made in 1975 at the request of a saturation diver, and Seiko’s solution involved a monster of a watch, complete with a titanium shroud that indeed made it look like a can of the chicken of the sea.
+Today the SLA041 can go 1000m down.
+And it’s a really big fish.

 IWC Big Pilot’s Watch

 Big Pilot’s watch, indeed.
-At 46.5mm, it’s got plenty of space on the dial for a power reserve sub-dial and date window.
-The line is a longtime favorite of a certain guitarist whose last name is “Mayer.”
+At 46.5mm, this baby's got plenty of space on the dial for a power reserve sub-dial and date window.
+The line is a longtime favorite of a certain guitarist whose last name rhymes with "slayer."

 Movement: IWC 52110

-What the hell do they need 51mm of diameter for?
-It’s driven by a quartz movement, anyway.
+What the hell does one need 51mm of diameter for?
+This watch is driven by a quartz movement, anyway.
 Oh, what’s that, you say?
-It has a dual-frequency distress beacon that you can turn on if you need help?
+It has a dual-frequency distress beacon that you can turn on if you're lost and need help?
 Oh, gotcha.
 51mm.
 Not bad.

 Movement: Breitling 76 quartz